Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 > **Note:** The `BLEClient` object hosts all callbacks for classes used with `BLEClient`.

+<a id="classdevice"></a>
 ## Class Device
-An instance of the `Device ` class is instantiated by `BLEClient` and provided to the host app in the `BLEClient` `onDiscovered` and `onConnected` callbacks.
-While applications never instantiate a `Device` class instance directly, applications do call `Device` class methods to perform GATT service/characteristic discovery and other functions.
+An instance of the `Device` class is instantiated by `BLEClient` and provided to the host app in the `BLEClient` `onDiscovered` and `onConnected` callbacks.
+While applications never instantiate a `Device` class instance directly, applications do call `Device` class functions to perform GATT service/characteristic discovery.

 The `Device` class includes the following properties: